scaepz/DeadLetterQueueHelper/README.md

 When you login for the first time, you may be greeted with an _"Approval required"_ screen.
 You may need your admin's approval to do it.

 The app asks for permission to _"Have full access to Azure Service Bus service"_*.
 Unfortunately, I haven't been able to find any more fine-grained permissions for the Service Bus.
 This tool only requires your account to have _"Azure Service Bus Receiver"_ and _"Azure Service Bus Sender"_ roles on the queues you add.
+Furthermore, the description for that permission is _"Allow the application full access to the Azure Key Vault service on behalf of the signed-in user"_, which I suspect is a mistake on Microsoft's side.

-This website is served by an Azure Static Web App and is made with Blazor.
+### Usage

-\* Furthermore, the description for that permission is _"Allow the application full access to the Azure Key Vault service on behalf of the signed-in user"_, which I suspect is a mistake on Microsoft's side.
+You can use the Dead Letter Queue Helper [here](https://dlqhelper.scaepz.net/), or if you prefer, you can host your own or run it locally.